coretabs/dorm-portal/README.md

 You will need to add both `update_rates` and `collectquota` scheduled tasks into your deployed app whether [using cron](https://askubuntu.com/a/2369) or [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler).
 Their job is to update the exchange rate (for currency conversion) and collect the quota (from the expired reservations), respectively.

+### Uploading photos

+If you are willing to use Heroku for your production app, ensure that you provide S3 backend storage to store your photos, [please refer to this guide for more information](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html).

 ## Tech stack

 <p align="center">